WorldEditAxe/securly-bypass/README.md

 ### 2. Connecting to the Server
 There are many configurations in which you can connect to the server in.
 Take a look below.
 #### Home Wi-Fi (unfirewalled)
-Set the DNS to the public resolver listed above (`141.148.132.76`).
-Or, follow the instructions sent in console after the server starts (iOS only).
+Follow the instructions sent in console after the server starts (iOS only).
 #### School Wi-Fi (firewalled)
 The DNS resolver on its own will not work behind a school firewall, let alone on a non-configurable Wi-Fi network (most admins block modification of DNS settings on school Wi-Fi).
 You will need to use a phone hotspot in order to get around this.
 Instructions are iOS only.
 ##### Self-hosted Resolver